-The Environmental Assessment Act (and amendments and regulations thereto) is a provincial statute that sets out a planning and decision-making process to evaluate the potential environmental effects of a proposed undertaking.
-Proponents wishing to proceed with an undertaking must document their planning and decision-making process and submit the results from their environmental assessment to the Minister when seeking to obtain approval to proceed with an undertaking.
+The Environmental Assessment Act (and amendments and regulations thereto) is a provincial statute that sets out a planning and decision-making process to evaluate the potential environmental effects of a proposed project.
+Proponents wishing to proceed with a project must document their planning and decision-making process and submit the results from their environmental assessment to the Minister when seeking to obtain approval to proceed with a project.